-- 39.1 We believe that the requirements of this Policy ensure that hackney carriages and private hire vehicles are easily distinguishable.
-Therefore hackney carriages must have the following livery: - a) yellow band: fitted along the full length of the vehicle below the windows, this must not be trimmed except at the ends so that it fits the vehicle - b) crest: fitted in the middle of the rear passenger doors in the same manner as given - 39.2 All livery must be permanently affixed to the vehicle.
+- 40.1 We believe that the requirements of this Policy ensure that hackney carriages and private hire vehicles are easily distinguishable.
+Therefore hackney carriages must have the following livery: - a) yellow band: fitted along the full length of the vehicle below the windows, this must not be trimmed except at the ends so that it fits the vehicle - b) crest: fitted in the middle of the rear passenger doors in the same manner as given - 40.2 All livery must be permanently affixed to the vehicle.
 It should not be attached with magnets or be removed at any time while the vehicle is licensed.
+All Livery must be maintained and not allowed to become faded, officers will check this upon vehicle renewal and my require it to be replaced.

-40. Licence plates
+41. Licence plates

-- 40.1 At all times when a vehicle is licensed as a hackney carriage or private hire vehicle (unless an exemption has been granted), the vehicle must display the licence plate provided by us.
-This must be securely and permanently fixed externally in a prominent position on or above the rear bumper of the vehicle. - 40.2 At all times when a vehicle is licensed as a hackney carriage or private hire vehicle, the vehicle must display the internal vehicle licence plate provided by us, securely fixed in a prominent position to the front windscreen. - 40.3 The licence plates must be clearly identifiable and legible to the public at all times. - 40.4 Exemption to the requirements may be given to private hire vehicles used solely for executive hire, corporate contracts, school contracts or work of a similar nature.
+- 41.1 At all times when a vehicle is licensed as a hackney carriage or private hire vehicle (unless an exemption has been granted), the vehicle must display the licence plate provided by us.
+This must be securely and permanently fixed externally in a prominent position on or above the rear bumper of the vehicle. - 41.2 At all times when a vehicle is licensed as a hackney carriage or private hire vehicle, the vehicle must display the internal vehicle licence plate provided by us, securely fixed in a prominent position to the front windscreen. - 41.3 The licence plates must be clearly identifiable and legible to the public at all times, these must not cover the vehicle registration plate. - 41.4 Exemption to the requirements may be given to private hire vehicles used solely for executive hire, corporate contracts or work of a similar nature.
 In order to qualify for exemption a completed plate exemption application form must be submitted along with evidence supporting the application.
-Once issued, in order to continue to qualify for the exemption the following will need to be complied with: - a) a written letter of exemption issued by us must carried in the vehicle at all times, - b) the external licence plate must be carried in the vehicle at all times with the internal licence plate still displayed, - c) the vehicle must be undertaking the nature of work for which the exemption was granted. - 40.5 If any of these criteria are not met the vehicle must display the private hire licence plates - 40.6 Vehicles that are used for a combination of 'exempt' work and normal private hire work will be required to display external licence plates at all times.
+Once issued, in order to continue to qualify for the exemption the following will need to be complied with: - a) a written letter of exemption issued by us must carried in the vehicle at all times, - b) the external licence plate must be carried in the vehicle at all times with the internal licence plate still displayed, - c) the vehicle must be undertaking the nature of work for which the exemption was granted. - 41.5 If any of these criteria are not met the vehicle must display the private hire licence plates - 41.6 Vehicles that are used for a combination of 'exempt' work and normal private hire work will be required to display external licence plates at all times.

-41. Internal advertising
+42. Internal advertising

-- 41.1 In addition to notices giving the name and telephone number of the Hackney Carriage, a maximum of 2 advertisements may be displayed in the interior of the vehicle except in the case of a wheelchair accessible vehicle where a maximum of 3 advertisements may be displayed. - 41.2 No advertising may be displayed on the windows of the vehicle.
+- 42.1 In addition to notices giving the name and telephone number of the Hackney Carriage, a maximum of 2 advertisements may be displayed in the interior of the vehicle except in the case of a wheelchair accessible vehicle where a maximum of 3 advertisements may be displayed. - 42.2 No advertising may be displayed on the windows of the vehicle.
 Advertising is permitted on any interior transparent partition.

-42. Exterior advertising
+43. Exterior advertising